ShannaSmith/GA-Project-2/README.md

 8.
 ## ⏭️ Next Steps
 * Intergrate Google's calendar API  to allow users to add their maintenace service appointments to their calendar.
-* Add the remaining 'icebox' features from my Trello list
+* Add the remaining 'icebox' features on my Trello list